mikeizbicki/cmc-csci143/topic_12_last_day/README.md

     <img src=img/vim.jpg width=300px />

+    1. This class highly opinionated:
-    1. Examples:
+        1. vim
-        1. command line
+        1. command line / shell
             1. tab completion
             1. not `cd`ing into subfolders

-        1. good vim use
+    1. Other tools okay, but only if you master them

     1. You WILL BE JUDGED by how you use your tools